The Bankrate promise

 A lower credit score typically signals to card issuers that issuing you a card may be risky for them.
 To mitigate this risk, they require security deposits.
 Once you’ve raised your credit score, it’ll be time to move on from a secured credit card and get your secured card deposit back.

-Do I get my deposit back from a secured credit card?
+Do you get your deposit back from a secured credit card?

 However, some issuers may refund your deposit after a periodic account review for positive credit use.
 These account reviews search for on-time payments, spending within your credit limit and keeping your account in good standing.
 Depending on the issuer, these account reviews may begin within your first year with the card, but the shortest periods are typically after just six or seven months with your card.